Answers to some of the most commonly asked questions related to bowel incontinence.

 How common is incontinence?

-People are often surprised to learn how common bowel incontinence is.
+People are often surprised to learn how prevalent bowel incontinence is.
 At least 6% of the general population lives with bowel incontinence.
 It occurs in 6% of women younger than 40 and in 15% of older women.
 Between 6% and 10% of men experience incontinence, with a slight increase with age.1

 Individuals with incontinence are often reluctant to report their symptoms.
 The condition is believed to be widely under-diagnosed and hidden in our society.